VoBinh32/appdev-1/README.md

 * Raspberry Pi onboard sound card doesn’t have microphone interface.
 We have to change the default audio device to be USB sound card.
 * Boot up RPi, and apply the USB sound card.
 Use `“lsusb”` command to check if your USB sound card is mounted
-* Use “sudo nano /etc/asound.conf” command and put following content to the file:
+* Use *sudo nano /etc/asound.conf* command and put following content to the file:
 ```
 pcm.!default {
   type plug